9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 8. Move with Intention

-From the way you enter the room to how you hand a mirror to your patient—
+From the way you enter the room to the way you hand a mirror to a patient — your movements speak.

 Try this:

-Bring stillness to your posture.
-Let grace be a part of the patient experience.
+Let grace be part of the patient experience.

 9. Know Who You Are (So You Don’t Have to Prove It)

-The most magnetic dentists don’t try to convince.
+The most magnetic dentists don’t persuade — they embody.

-When you’re anchored in who you are, patients feel it.
+When you are anchored in yourself, patients feel it.

 Confidence becomes trust.